Zerthox/gw2-reffect/docs/elements.md

 The following text replacements are supported:
 - `%n` for the name of the element
-- `%s` for the current number of effect stacks
+- `%s` for the current number of effect stacks or current resource amount
-- `%r` for the remaining effect duration
+- `%r` for the remaining effect duration or current resource amount
-- `%f` for the initial full effect duration
+- `%f` for the initial full effect duration or max resource amount
-- `%p` for the effect duration progress (remaining effect duration in percent)
+- `%p` for the remaining effect duration or current resource amount in percent
 - `%%` for a simple % sign

 ![Text](./img/text.png)